cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 $ npm i @material-ui/icons
 ```

-## Copying in assets

-For this rps implementation, we will need a few assets, these can be retrieved from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps) in the path [6-web-client/web-client/public/images](./6-web-client/web-client/public/images)

-Copy that image folder into the public folder that was generated when you ran create-react-app.

 ## Setting up Docker

 We'll need two additional docker-compose services along-side those which you already have in order to add this web client.
 One will be for running the web-client. and one will be for a proxy service called `grpcwebproxy`

-> NOTE: `grpcwebproxy` is a helpful program that allows grpc endpoints to be utilized by web applications.
+> NOTE: `grpcwebproxy` [link](https://github.com/improbable-eng/grpc-web/tree/master/go/grpcwebproxy) is a helpful program that allows grpc endpoints to be utilized by web applications.
 Web applications natively can not use the grpc protocol, which is an issue as that is how all the elements of cogment communicate with eachother.
 This is solved by using a proxy which accepts web socket connections, and translates those into grpc requests.

 For these services, add the following to the end of your docker-compose.yaml